Tajbar-789/Sentiment_analysis_project/README.md

 ![architechture](https://github.com/Tajbar-789/Sentiment_analysis_project/assets/54442879/1346b2b4-1c61-4475-af1d-cd69a8afb953)

+The twitter dataset is being pulled from kaggle into a local machine for EDA (Exploratory Data Analysis ) and some basic transformations using python .
+The transformed dataset is then uploaded to Amazon S3 storage for further processing .
+The dataset is then pulled into Hadoop pyspark environment that is hosted on AWS EC2 instance for preprocessing of the dataset and training of the ML models using the dataset .
+Apache Airflow is being used to run this complete workflow on this EC2 instance .

 ## Dataset
 ### Context
 This is the sentiment140 dataset.
 It contains 1,600,000 tweets extracted using the twitter api .
 The tweets have been annotated (0 = negative, 4 = positive) and they can be used to detect sentiment .